ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 You may disable any features available in the superbuild using the {@link installation/getting-started/configuration#removing-features `removePlugins` configuration option}.
 For a full list of features currently available in the superbuild, please consult the {@link installation/getting-started/predefined-builds#list-of-plugins-included-in-the-ckeditor-5-predefined-builds predefined editor builds} guide.
 Please note, that removing certain features may make the editor unusable.

+## TypeScript support

+CKEditor 5 is a TypeScript project.
+Starting from the v37.0.0 release, it offers native type definitions.
+Check out our {@link installation/working-with-typescript dedicated guide} to read more about TypeScript support.

 <info-box hint>
 **What's next?**